iut-ibk/DynaMind-ToolBox/Readme.md

-DynaMind-BasicModules provides a set of basic module for DynaMind:
+DynaMind-Basic modules is part of the [DynaMind-Toolbox](https://github.com/iut-ibk/DynaMind-ToolBox) and provides basic functionality for DynaMind like importing and exporting GIS data, linking of components and basic

-A list of modules can be found [here](doc/List_of_Basic_Modules.md)
+A full list of modules can be found [here](doc/List_of_Basic_Modules.md)